 For too many years, surfers have felt barred from the act of creating their own boards.
 The industry that grew up around surfing after the 1950's (and the industrialized materials brought with it) made it seem like this once common practice - part of every surfer's experience at one time - was out of reach.
 We disagree.
 So we've found a bunch of ways that we can help you build your own at home.

 We look at each DIY product that we offer as a doorway to the experience, each one offering you a different skill level where to cut in.
 The experience ultimately of owning and surfing a beautiful, functional, sustainable true wooden surfboard that you'll want to keep around forever.

-Denman Marine is excited to announce that we are partnering with Grain Surfboards to produce their wooden surfboard kits, both manufacturing and supporting their designs across both Australia and New Zealand.
+Denman Marine is excited to announce that we are partnering with Grain Surfboards to produce their DIY wooden surfboard kits, both manufacturing and supporting their designs across both Australia and New Zealand.

 Subscribe to our monthly newsletter for all our latest news and updates.

 Grain Surfboards are designed using the latest 3D modelling technology and hand-built using time honored woodworking techniques and local, sustainable softwoods that naturally produce artful grain patterns on every board.
 Our itch for surfing and our passion for working wood inspire us to create beautiful and functional surfboards designed to last forever.

 Garage building more your style?
 Check out all of our DIY resources including paper plans, HomeGrown Surfboard Kits that include all the material you need to build a board, tools, glues, hardware and more.